mvan231/Scriptable/Upcoming Calendar Indicator/readme.md

 ---
 Upon installing and running the script in the app, you will be asked a set of questions on the first run to get things setup for you.
 The questions to be answered are for:
+*As a helping tool, you can get the app [Jayson](https://apps.apple.com/gb/app/jayson/id1447750768) to help with modifying the settings file manually if you only want to change one or two settings without going through the entire setup process.*
 ---
   ![Dynamic Spacing and Monday as first day of week](https://i.imgur.com/ZTMxt3g.jpg)